OpenFn/docs/docs/build-for-developers/cli-usage.md

 ---
-title: The CLI
+title: Using the CLI
-sidebar_label: CLI
+sidebar_label: CLI Usage
 slug: /cli-usage
 ---